Bernard Amadei

-Bernard Amadei (born July 23, 1954) is a professor of civil engineering at the University of Colorado Boulder, founding president of Engineers Without Borders (USA), co-founder of the Engineers Without Borders-International Network, and founding director of the Mortenson Center in Engineering for Developing Communities.
-He is also a recipient of multiple awards and distinctions (see below) and holds seven honorary doctoral degrees.
+Bernard Amadei (born July 23, 1954) is a French-American geotechnical engineer.
+He is a professor of civil engineering at the University of Colorado Boulder, founding president of Engineers Without Borders (USA), co-founder of the Engineers Without Borders-International Network, and founding director of the Mortenson Center in Engineering for Developing Communities.
+He is also a recipient of multiple awards and distinctions and holds seven honorary doctoral degrees.

 In 2009, he was recognized with an Award of Excellence from Engineering News-Record.
 In 2012, Dr. Amadei was appointed as a Science Envoy to Pakistan and Nepal by the U.S. Department of State.

 Education

 Amadei is a native of Roubaix, France, born on July 23, 1954.
 Amadei earned a Diploma of Engineer (Dipl.
 Eng.) in 1977 in the area of Applied Geology from the School of Applied Geology and Mining Engineering (Ecole Supérieure de Géologie Appliquée et de Prospection Minière) in Nancy, France (currently known as the École nationale supérieure de géologie or ENSG).
 Following a year of service in the French Army (August 1977 to August 1978), he began graduate studies abroad.
 He earned a Master of Science from the University of Toronto in 1979 and was awarded a doctorate (PhD) in civil engineering in 1982 from the University of California, Berkeley for his thesis publication entitled "The Influence of Rock Anisotropy on Measurement of Stresses in Rock in situ."
 The Obama administration, following up the president's announcement of the program in Cairo, named Dr. Amadei one of three Scientific Envoys appointed by Secretary of State Clinton in November, 2012.